 Fortuna, CA | $60,000 to $118,000 /year

 West Islip, NY | $80,000 to $120,000 /year

 What are the additional requirements for quality assurance nurses?

 Quality assurance nurses must meet all licensure requirements for RNs.
 Continuing education requirements vary per state so it is important to see what is necessary to recertify.

-What are the job and salary outlooks for QA nurses?
+What are the job and salary outlooks for quality assurance nurses?

 The future looks bright for quality assurance nurses.
 An additional 221,900 QA nursing jobs are expected to be added to payrolls across the U.S. by 2029.
 The growth rate for QA nurses is predicted at 7% during the same period, which is faster than the average growth for other professions.

-The U.S. Bureau of Labor Statistics lists the average median salary for quality assurance nurses at $75,330 ($36.22/hr) as of May 2020.
+The average salary for quality assurance nurses is $95,759, according to data from Incredible Health.
 You can also use our salary estimator for additional information.